Vine Ripe Nutrition Logo

 What is health coaching?

 Health coaching is another term that is not consistently regulated.
 Several organizations certify people to have a coaching certificate.
 These certificates vary in training and some are more rigorous than others.
 A few people don’t even have a certificate and designate themselves as a health coach.
-And so it is important to ask questions about their training to know what qualifications a coach has.
+It is important to ask questions about their training to know what qualifications a coach has.

-Health coaching is a technique where clients receiving are empowered to set their own goals and determine the direction that works best for them.
+Health coaching is a technique where clients receiving counseling so they are empowered to set their own goals and determine the direction that works best for them.
 Registered Dietitian Nutritionists can incorporate many these counseling techniques without obtaining a certification.
-That is because many of us have been required to take college courses on behavioral change and education techniques that include these.
+That is because many of us have been required to take college courses on health psychology, behavioral change and education techniques that include these techniques.

-In fact, much of my health coaching training has been on-the- job training with four major research studies.
-During the years with the studies, I was trained in behavior change, motivational enhancements in addition to health coaching by some of the top experts in the field of behavior change.
-This work experience helps me incorporate many of the concepts in my nutrition sessions!
+In fact, much of my health coaching training has been on-the- job training with four major, national research studies.
+During the years with the studies, I was required to receive training in behavior change, motivational enhancement and health coaching techniques by some of the top experts in the field of behavior change.
+This on-the-job experience helps me incorporate many of the concepts in my nutrition sessions!